Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 )
 ```

 Our code for four ingredients doesn't cover the case when there are two pairs of ingredients that don't share any effects between the pairs.
-We'll solve this a little later, when our tables are in amore useful format.
-(We can easily add this case by self joining the 'potion pairs' table.)
+We'll solve this a little later, when our tables are in a more useful format.
+(We can easily add this case by self joining the 'potion pairs' table).

 We can now say goodbye to SQL (for now), and hello to Python, since we *still* have problems we need to solve.
 Yay!